gustavopinto/tesl/trabalho-final/CassioBatista.md

 would have to edit an HTML file where the URL and the icons are "hardcoded" and comment the Facebook list item
 ([issue #1108](https://github.com/gcushen/hugo-academic/issues/1108)).
-- solution: allow this configuration to be performed inside the publication's own `index.md` file, which is more accessible to the user/site dev.
+- **solution**: allow this configuration to be performed inside the publication's own `index.md` file, which is more accessible to the user/site dev.
 The social networks are defined as lower case strings inside the `social` list (TOML-like configuration), and through some golang code inside the HTML I can read theses